bistbash/StudentRegistry/README.md

 - React 18
 - Vite
 - Tailwind CSS v3
+- oidc-client-ts (for OAuth2/OIDC authentication)
 - Modern ES6+ JavaScript

 ### Backend
 - Node.js 18
 - Express.js
+- jsonwebtoken & jwks-rsa (for JWT token verification)
 - CORS enabled for cross-origin requests

+## Environment Variables

+All sensitive configuration should be set via environment variables in a `.env` file (which is gitignored).
+See the Configuration section above for details.

+The `.env.example` file provides a template with placeholders.
+Copy it to `.env` and fill in your actual values.

 ## Notes

 - The backend currently uses in-memory data.
 In production, you would want to connect to a database.
 - Hot reload is enabled for both frontend and backend during development.
 - Volumes are mounted for live code changes without rebuilding containers.
+- Authentik authentication is optional.
+If not configured, the app runs without authentication.
+- When Authentik is enabled, student endpoints require a valid JWT token in the Authorization header.